-The abortion pill is highly effective, but its effectiveness does decrease the further along the pregnancy is.
+The medication used to complete abortion is highly effective, but its effectiveness does decrease the further along the pregnancy is.

-This reduces to 91 to 93 percent effectiveness for those who are between 9 and 10 weeks pregnant.
+This is said to reduce to 91 to 93 percent effectiveness for those who are between 9 and 10 weeks pregnant.

-And, according to the University of California, San Francisco, only around 3 to 5 percent of people need a surgical abortion after a medical one.
+According to the University of California – San Francisco, around 3 to 5 percent of people need a surgical abortion after a medical one.

-An abortion pill won’t work if you have an ectopic pregnancy or don’t take both medications correctly.
+For example, a medication abortion won’t work if you have an ectopic pregnancy or don’t take all medications correctly.

-Similarly, you shouldn’t have a medical abortion if you have an IUD or certain medical conditions, like a bleeding disorder.
+Similarly, it’s advised not to have a medication abortion if you have an IUD or certain medical conditions, like a bleeding disorder.

-Healthcare staff will check all of the above and provide clear instructions before giving you any abortion medication.
+Healthcare staff can check all of the above and provide clear instructions before dispensing abortion medication.

-Many liken the feeling of a medical abortion to an early miscarriage.
+People often liken the feeling of medication abortion to an early miscarriage.

-After taking the second pill, you’ll likely experience abdominal cramps and heavy bleeding for a few hours.
+After taking the second medication, you’ll likely experience abdominal cramps and heavy bleeding for a few hours.

-Depending how far along the pregnancy is, you may pass larger tissues that are brown or red in color, and may be able to see the white pregnancy sac.
+Depending on how far along the pregnancy is, you may pass larger tissues that are brown or red in color and may be able to see the white pregnancy sac.